A non-Levi branching rule in terms of Littelmann paths: Introduction

 \section{Introduction}

 Given a complex simple Lie algebra $\mathfrak{g}$, a finite-dimensional representation $V$ of $\mathfrak{g}$ and a complex reductive subalgebra $\widetilde{\mathfrak{g}}\subset \mathfrak{g}$ we have a natural action of $\widetilde{\mathfrak{g}}$ on $V$ by restricting the action of $\mathfrak{g}$.
 Under this restriction the property of irreducibility is not preserved in most cases.
 It is a classical problem in representation theory to determine the multiplicities of irreducible representations of $\widetilde{\mathfrak{g}}$ as direct summands of an irreducible $\mathfrak{g}$-representation $V$ under restriction, called the branching problem.
 A formula determining these restriction multiplicities is called a branching rule.
+In this work we prove a new branching rule for the restriction of $\mathfrak{sl}(2n,\mathbb{C})$ to $\mathfrak{sp}(2n,\mathbb{C})$ in terms of Littelmann paths which was conjectured by Naito and Sagaki in \cite{branchconj}.\\